aws-samples/eks-workshop-v2/website/docs/automation/controlplanes/crossplane/resources.md

 dbinstance.rds.aws.crossplane.io/rds-eks-workshop created
 ```

 The Crossplane controllers in the cluster will react to these new resources and provision the AWS infrastructure it has expressed.
-For example we can use the AWS CLI to query the RDS database:
+For example, we can use the AWS CLI to query the RDS database:

 ```bash
 $ aws rds describe-db-instances \
     --db-instance-identifier ${EKS_CLUSTER_NAME}-catalog-crossplane
 ```

 It takes some time to provision the AWS managed services, in the case of RDS up to 10 minutes.
-Crossplane will report the status of the reconciliation in the status field of the Kubernetes custom resources.
+Crossplane will report the status of the reconciliation in the `status` field of the Kubernetes custom resources.

 ```bash
 $ kubectl get dbinstances.rds.services.k8s.aws ${EKS_CLUSTER_NAME}-catalog-crossplane -n catalog -o yaml | yq '.status'
 ```

-We can use this status field to instruct `kubectl` to wait until the RDS database has been successfully created:
+We can use this `status` field to instruct `kubectl` to wait until the RDS database has been successfully created:

 ```bash timeout=1200
 $ kubectl wait dbinstances.rds.aws.crossplane.io ${EKS_CLUSTER_NAME}-catalog-crossplane --for=condition=Ready --timeout=20m
 dbinstances.rds.services.k8s.aws/rds-eks-workshop condition met
 ```

-Crossplane will have automatically created a Kubernetes secret object that contains the credentials to connect to the RDS instance:
+Crossplane will have automatically created a Kubernetes `Secret` object that contains the credentials to connect to the RDS instance:

 ```bash
 $ kubectl get secret catalog-db-crossplane -n catalog -o yaml